 - Record yourself.
 Whether for personal study and feedback, or as part of a formal program of instruction and qualification, a pocket recorder or smartphone can help solidify changes in interpretation, vocal technique and note accuracy.

 - Recorder -- any smartphone will do.

 - Water bottle -- stay hydrated not only through rehearsal, but also through the day.
 Hydration in the hours before singing are even more important.

 - Pencil -- to keep track of the notes from the director.

 We can all learn in a chorus coaching session

 “Wait a minute - why do we need a coach?
 I thought we had a good director.”
 You do.
 And the best directors take advantage of all the brainpower available to them throughout the Society.
 No one director is sole master of all aspects of barbershop singing and performing.
 A good coach works at least as much with the director as he does with the singers.
 What’s a new way to extend the current teaching?
 How can the director guide the chorus consistently, firmly, and positively, to reinforce good practices and eliminate poor ones and do it again, consistently?

 Personal study and private vocal instruction

-Athletes in team sports train together to coordinate plays and strategies, and also individually train themselves to be physically ready to perform.
-Similarly, you can enhance your capacity as part of an ensemble through your personal study of the craft and art of singing.
-That means engaging your mind (theory, notes, and words), your heart (emotional content and audience connection), body (physical readiness), and voice (full stack of posture, alignment, breath support, and placement.)
+You can enhance your capacity as part of an ensemble through your personal study of the craft and art of singing.
+That means engaging your mind (theory, notes, and words), your heart (emotional content and audience connection), body (physical readiness), and voice (full stack of posture, alignment, breath support, and placement).

 Take advantage of opportunities for private vocal instruction at Society Midwinter and International Conventions, or contract with a local voice teacher.
 Harmony University Online offers numerous vocal warm-up videos that are great for both private study and use in the chapter meeting.